Theory of mind: Definition

 Empathy—the recognition and understanding of the states of mind of others, including their beliefs, desires, and particularly emotions—is a related concept.
 Empathy is often characterized as the ability to "put oneself into another's shoes".
-Recent neuro-ethological studies of animal behavior suggest that rodents may exhibit empathetic abilities.
+Recent neuro-ethological studies of animal behavior suggest that rodents may exhibit empathic abilities.
 While empathy is known as emotional perspective-taking, theory of mind is defined as cognitive perspective-taking.

 Research on theory of mind, in humans and animals, adults and children, normally and atypically developing, has grown rapidly in the years since Premack and Guy Woodruff's 1978 paper, "Does the chimpanzee have a theory of mind?".
 The field of social neuroscience has also begun to address this debate by imaging the brains of humans while they perform tasks that require the understanding of an intention, belief, or other mental state in others.

 An alternative account of theory of mind is given in operant psychology and provides empirical evidence for a functional account of both perspective-taking and empathy.
 The most developed operant approach is founded on research on derived relational responding and is subsumed within relational frame theory.
 Derived relational responding relies on the ability to identify derived relations, or relationships between stimuli that are not directly learned or reinforced; for example, if "snake" is related to "danger" and "danger" is related to "fear", people may know to fear snakes even without learning an explicit connection between snakes and fear.
 According to this view, empathy and perspective-taking comprise a complex set of derived relational abilities based on learning to discriminate and respond verbally to ever more complex relations between self, others, place, and time, and through established relations.